-- Root canal therapy, or RCT, is a common treatment for severely damaged teeth.
+• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

-- RCT is an invasive procedure that can weaken the tooth structure and cause it to break in the future.
-If performed correctly and there is no physical impact on the tooth, RCT has a long-lasting effect.
+• RCT is a dental treatment that can save a tooth; however, it may weaken the tooth structure and potentially lead to future tooth breakage if the endodontically treated tooth is not protected by a dental crown.
+If performed correctly and without physical impact on the tooth, RCT has a long-lasting effect.

 Are you unsure whether to use RCT to treat a broken tooth?
 Here's everything you need to know.